top of page

 • Choose the Right Croissants: Day-old or slightly stale croissants are best for soaking up custard.
 If using fresh, toast them lightly to avoid a mushy texture.

-• Don’t Skip the Soak: Letting the croissants sit in the custard for 10 minutes ensures even absorption, preventing dry spots.
+• Don’t Skip the Soak: Letting the croissants sit in the custard for 10 minutes ensures even absorption and prevents dry spots.

-• Seal Tightly: When forming the bombs, pinch the edges to encase the Biscoff fully—leaks can burn in the air fryer.
+• Seal Tightly: Pinch the edges when forming the bombs to encase the Biscoff fully—leaks can burn in the air fryer.

 • Work in Batches: Overcrowding the air fryer basket traps steam, making the bombs soggy.
-Cook 6-7 at a time for crisp results.
+Cook 6-7 at a time for crispy results.

 • Serve Warm: These bombs are best fresh from the air fryer when the Biscoff is gooey and the crust is crisp.
 Reheat leftovers at 300°F for 3-4 minutes.